nirmalhaldar1545/Designer-Portfolio/src/components/ui/README.md

-# Tubelight Navbar Component
+# Background Paths Component

-This document explains how to use the `tubelight-navbar` component integrated into your shadcn/ui project.
+This document explains how to use the `background-paths` component integrated into your shadcn/ui project.

 ## ✅ Project Status